 Every (upcoming and former) student and external candidate has a right to good and optimally accessible legal protection.
 This is the principle of the law that regulates the legal protection of students.
-Within the EUR, there is one central facility (1 desk/front office) at which students and external candidates can submit their complaints and disputes (objections and appeals).
+Within the EUR, there is one central facility (1 desk/front office) at which students and external candidates can submit their objections, appeals, complaints and disputes.